 If you are a first-time pet owner, then no, you shouldn’t get a chinchilla.

-Being a new rodent owner, you should always start with a guinea pig to get enough knowledge and experience of the care routine of a pet and the challenges a pet owner faces.
+They’re exotic pets and need more care and cleanliness.
+As a new rodent owner, you should start with a guinea pig to gain experience with pet care routines and the challenges owners face.

 Chinchilla makes an excellent pet because of the following reasons: